 top of page

-The word tincture is familiar to many but actually falls under a broader classification of herbal extracts.
+Many people are familiar with the word tincture, but it is a broader classification of herbal extracts.
 Herbal extracts are differentiated by the solvent used for extraction (alcohol or glycerides) and the methods used to produce the finished products.
-There are different processes for making these products, either quickly requiring more equipment or the old fashion way by macerating (marinating) herbs in the solvent.
+There are different processes for making these products, either quickly requiring more equipment or the old-fashioned falls under a b way by macerating (marinating) herbs in the solvent.

-One of the benefits of a tincture is that the herb and alcohol enter the bloodstream more quickly, but glycerides are good alternatives for children, animals, and adults with alcohol sensitivities.
-Personally, I do not ingest alcohol, and all the herbal extracts I make are made with glycerin.
+One of the benefits of a tincture is that the herb and alcohol enter the bloodstream more quickly.
+Still, glycerides are good alternatives for children, animals, and adults with alcohol sensitivities.

-Glycerin was first used by herbalists around 1846 because of its effectiveness in extracting constituents from plants.
+Glycerin was first used by herbalists around 1846 because it is effective in extracting constituents from plants.
 It is made from vegetable fats and is a clear, colorless, and odorless liquid with an incredibly sweet taste.
 It is used as an ingredient in toothpaste, shampoos, soaps, and herbal remedies.
 It has a shelf life of about 24 months.

-Dosages: Most adults would use 1-2 droppers 1-3 x day directly under the tongue.
+Dosages: Most adults use 1-2 droppers 1-3 a day directly under the tongue.

 Below are a few Herbal Extracts that I make and stock: